 How are the dunes created?

-The sand from the steep bluffs along the lakeshore fall or slide into Lake Michigan.
+The sand from the steep bluffs along the lakeshore fall or slides into Lake Michigan.
 This provides massive amounts of sand and gravel to the National Lakeshore.
 Some individual landslides have dumped a million cubic yards of sand into the great lake in just one single event.

 Waves cut away the bases of the bluffs, providing a continuous supply of sand and gravel to the winds blowing against them.
 The sand continues to get whisked up and deposited on top.